-Interview with my aunt – Czesława Poprawska, born in 1928, lived in Kościan (town in the Greater Poland Voivodeship, between Poznań and Leszno), she tells me primarily about villages nearby Kościan.
-She survive World War II nearby her family home.
-Her father was exiled to compulsory work towards the west of Germany, after the war he came back.
-Her mother and grandmother worked for Germans.
-My aunt did it too, when she was in appropriate age.
-After the war ended she took up a job at the tailor’s.
+I interviewed my aunt, Czesława Poprawska, born in 1928, who used to live in Kościan (a town in the Greater Poland Voivodeship, between Poznań and Leszno).
+She tells primarily about villages near Kościan.
+She experienced World War II not far from her family home.
+Her father was displaced to West Germany to perform compulsory labor, and came back after the war was over.
+Her mother and grandmother worked for the Germans; her aunt joined them when she reached the necessary age.
+When the war was over, she started working for a tailor.

 [WR] Weronika Rataj, [CP] Czesława Poprawska

-WR: How old were you, when the World War II started?
+WR: How old were you when World War II started?

-WR: What 11 years old child feels, when something like that happens?
+WR: What are the feelings of an 11-years-old child when something like that is happening?

-CP: I heard everything, I knew everything.
-When the World War II broke out, there was so hot. (sighing) We all were about to flee from Germans, but it failed.
-We stayed at our home, not going anywhere.
-Other people ran away by their cart, it was no use.
+CP: I heard and knew everything.
+When the World War II broke out, it was quite hot. (sighing) We all were getting ready to flee from the Germans, but that didn’t happen.
+We stayed at our home, didn’t go anywhere.
+Some people were running away by carts, but that was useless.

-WR: It was the first September, so you were supposed to prepare for school?
+WR: It was September 1st, so you were probably getting ready to go to school?

 CP: Yes, everyone knew.

-WR: What is your earliest memory from that time except for the heat of the day?
+WR: What are your earliest memories from that time except for the heat?

 CP: I lived in Ponin.
-Germans came perhaps at 3rd September.
-Firstly, at night there was an observation, but then, during the day Germans went by cars or motorbikes, for example from Leszno to Poznań.
+The Germans came, I suppose, on September 3rd.
+They did some observation at night, and then, during the day, travelled by cars and motorbikes, for instance, from Leszno to Poznań.

-CP: No. During the first night we didn’t sleep, because when the war broke out, Polish burnt haystacks on the farms.
-If somebody had fortune, there was bigger haystacks, so when the burnt for example 2 or 3 haystacks at the same time there was a lot of fire.
-It was as brightly as during the day.
+CP: No. During the first night we didn’t sleep, because when the war broke out, Poles set haystacks on fire.
+If someone was rich and had big haystacks, and 2 or 3 of them were set on fire at the same time, that was a lot of fire.
+It was as bright as daylight.

-CP: No, we couldn’t.
-All of us was watching, what was happening during that night.
-And like every child, we got tired so we fell asleep.
-I was the oldest at our home.
-My sister was born in the 1940 and my father was taken away to Germany in 1941.
-We stayed – our mother, grandparents and 4 of us, is means children.
-We didn’t live a lot in our house, because they took us away to Lubosz where we were divided.
-Every adult must have been referred to forced labor in Germany, we were taken to Lubosz.
-We lived then in one empty room without the floor.
-The house was new, unfinished.
-One family had a equipped room with a kitchen and in another room there was nothing.
-So we were taken away there.
+CP: One couldn’t sleep.
+All of us were watching what was happening that night.
+We were children, so at some point we got tired and went to bed.
+I was the oldest in our family.
+My sister was born in the 1940, and my father was taken away to Germany in 1941.
+We stayed—four children, our mother, and grandparents.
+We didn’t spend a long time in our house: they brought us to Lubosz where we were divided.
+Every adult had to be sent to Germany to perform forced labor, while we were to stay in Lubosz, in one empty room without a floor.
+The house was newly built, without finishing.
+One family had an equipped room with a kitchen, and another room was empty.
+That was where we got.

-CP: We didn’t live there long, because my mother got a job from German who dispossessed neighbours so we were back in Ponin.
-Germans agreed to take to work my mother and grandmother, so we were back but in our neighbour’s house.
-And we lived there till the end of the war.
+CP: We didn’t stay there long, because my mother started to work for a German who dispossessed our neighbors, so we were back in Ponin.
+The Germans approved my mother and my grandmother to work for them, so we could come back, but to our neighbor’s house.
+We lived there till the end of the war.

-WR: Were your mother and grandmother housewives?
+WR: So your mother and grandmother were housekeepers?
 They looked after the house, didn’t they?

 CP: Yes.
-They have been working there for a year.
-Grandfather didn’t, but mother and grandmother did.
+They worked for that German for a year.
+My grandfather didn’t, but my mother and grandmother did.

 CP: Nobody knew where they were going.

 CP: He came back only in July.
-The World War II ended in May, but I think my father came back only in July from Germany because he was taken far away and he worked on the railway in the mountains.
+The war ended in May, but I think my father came back from Germany only in July because they had taken him quite far away, he worked for the railway in the mountains.

-CP: It wasn’t that bad because he was with Americans, not Russians.
-It was somewhere on the west.
-When he came back, he told us that Germans did not believe him about exporting his family from one house to another.
-They didn’t believe.
-They thought it wasn’t true what was happening then.
-They didn’t mentioned about the concentration camps too, because they didn’t know about it.
+CP: It wasn’t that bad because the territory was governed by the Americans, not the Russians.
+It was somewhere in the West.
+When he came back, he told us that the Germans did not believe him when he told that his family had been forced to live in another house.
+They didn’t believe, they thought this couldn’t be happening.
+When the concentration camps were mentioned, they also didn’t know about them.

-WR: I have just wanted to ask you about the information, because today if we want to know something, we search it on the Internet or we watch news on Tv etc. But even the press wasn’t so developed then.
-What level of information was it during the war?
-Did you know about some concentration camps or that people were exported?
+WR: That’s exactly what I wanted to ask about: information.
+Because today if we want to know something, we search it on the Internet, go to some information portals, watch TV, etc. But in the past even the press wasn’t very advanced.
+What level of information one could get?
+Was it known that there were camps, and that people were taken somewhere by trains?

-CP: We had no idea about these camps during the war.
-It went out only after the war.
+CP: We had no idea about the camps during the war.
+It became known only after the war.

-WR: How did you know about the political situation?
-About it that Americans or the British joined to the war?
+WR: How did you learn about the political situation—that, for instance, the Americans or the Great Britain was taking part in the war?

 WR: So you lived in complete ignorance?